Lunite/get-webapp/content/root/promo.md

 ## The package

-Get a 2.75kw system with 10 PV panels and 2.5kw battery fully installed at an unbeatable price of £4,200 inc. VAT, no hidden charges!
+Get a 2.75kw system with 10 PV panels and 2.5kw battery fully installed at an unbeatable price, no hidden charges!

 ### Need more storage?

 We have you covered.
-Our £4,999 inc. VAT deal gets you all the above plus an extra 2.5kw capacity on your battery.
+Upgrade to the next tier and get all the above plus an extra 2.5kw capacity on your battery.
 It’s never been a better time to go solar.

 ### It's the perfect time to switch to solar